 Little John Sno-Park — At 3,700 feet just 30 miles south of Hood River on Oregon 35, this free Sno-Park (free sledding on Mount Hood except for the Sno-Park permit) is fairly low in elevation, so if it’s a low snow year the pickings can be slim.
+(As of Dec.
+28, 2018, there is not enough snow at the park for sledding.)
 But when there is snow, the sledding looks like good fun.
 There’s also an old log warming hut.
 The Forest Service only allows plastic sleds and tubes.

-Summit Ski Area — Mount Hood’s oldest ski area is also home to a tubing area.
-You can’t bring your own sled, but for $20, you get a tube from 9 a.m. to 5 p.m. on weekends.
-For weekdays, from 9 a.m. to 4 p.m., it’s $15. frM-F; kids 48″ and under are $10.
+Summit Ski Area — Mount Hood’s oldest ski area (now owned by the folks who operate Timberline) is also home to a tubing area.
+You can’t bring your own sled, but for $26, you get a tube from 9 a.m. to 4 p.m.
 Summit is just east of Government Camp.
-Summit also operates Snow Bunny, a little Sno-Park next door, where you can tube (not sled) for $15 all day.

 Cooper Spur Mountain Resort — A sleepy but quaint little resort on the beautiful north side of Mount Hood, Cooper Spur is home to a tubing park with a rope tow.
+(As of Dec.
+28, the tubing park was still listed as “coming soon.”)
 Ten bucks for the morning or afternoon, which includes some great views of the north side of Mount Hood on the drive up from Hood River.

 Mt.
 Hood Skibowl — The closest ski area to Portland is also home to a snow tubing area.
-Cost is $25 for adults for three hours, $19 for juniors; an all-day tube ticket is $50.
+Cost is $27 for adults for three hours and $22 for juniors.
 The area includes a tube conveyor for heading back up the hill.
 In addition to regular tubing, Skibowl also offers Cosmic Tubing on weekend nights with laser lights, black lights, music and more.